ewaldhorn/wasmpascal_examples/tools/README.md

 ```

 The `wasmtime` *library* is fine.
 Driving the compiler through `wasmtime-py` produces
-output byte-identical to the Node host, because the compiler is deterministic — and
+output byte-identical to the Node host, because the compiler is deterministic.
-`rand_bytes` turns out never to be called during compilation at all.